GlobalAICommunity/Community/email_welcome.md

 *Please not we are continuously working on adding new features to the chapter space.*

 ### Email address
-For your chapter you have a unique email adress with office 365 licence from to community to your community with.
+For your chapter you have a unique email adress with an Microsoft 365 licence from to community to your community with.

 Link: https://portal.office.com
 Username: {{chapter_username}}@globalai.community